freenet-mobile/app/README.md

 - Spread the word: If you like the Freenet share it with the world.
 You can also create content on Freenet.

+- Donate: Freenet is entitely run by volunteers.
+You can donate to The Freenet Project Inc, a 501(c)(3) non-profit organization.
+More [here][donate].

 # License

 The project is licensed under the [GNU GPL v3][2] license.